 Vitamins C and E are essential nutrients for humans.
 People who consume high levels of these vitamins through their diets have a lower risk of dementia, although it remains unclear whether the key factor is a healthy diet or the specific vitamins.
 Supplements do not appear to offer the same protection.
 While vitamin C is generally safe for healthy people, some trials have linked vitamin E supplements with a slightly shorter lifespan and an increased risk of cancer.

-Multiple meta-analyses and systematic reviews have examined the effects of vitamins C and E on cognitive functions, but the results very depending on how the study was designed.
+Multiple meta-analyses and systematic reviews have examined the effects of vitamins C and E on cognitive functions, but the results vary depending on how the study was designed.
 Our search identified:

 • 3 meta-analyses of numerous randomized controlled clinical trials examining the effects of vitamins C and E supplements